mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

     print(house.address)
 ```

+Understanding the Django models fields
-Understanding `ForeignKey` and `ManyToManyField` is an important step
+of `ForeignKey` and `ManyToManyField` is an important step
 to modeling your problem domain well.
 By having these tools available to you,
 you can begin to create many